harrisonoest/PRimate/README.md

 # PRimate Bot

-PRimate Bot is a Slack bot designed to help the teams track GitLab PRs.
+PRimate Bot is a Slack bot designed to help Wukong teams track GitLab PRs.
 It monitors specified Slack channels for GitLab PR links, posts PR comments in Slack threads, notifies about pipeline failures, and sends daily summaries of open PRs.

 ## Features